Sydney TMS Treatment & Neurostimulation Centre

 Certificate courses in electroconvulsive therapy for psychiatrists and health professionals

-Professor Loo is directing a 2-day Advanced ECT course designed for the experienced ECT practitioner.
+Professor Loo also facilitates a 2-day Advanced ECT course designed for the experienced ECT practitioner.
 The course covers strategies for managing the complex ECT patient and updates on latest advances in ECT.

 We are always seeking participants for our treatment trials.
 This is an opportunity for you to access treatments that are not yet widely available.